Bi-National Academic Funding and Collaboration Dynamics: The Case of the German-Israeli Foundation: Introduction

-To address these questions, we conduct a comprehensive bibliometric case study of the highly successful and long-established German-Israeli Foundation for Scientific Research and Development (often abbreviated simply as \textit{GIF}) program\footnote{\url{https://www.gif.org.il/}}.
+\review{Our study seeks to address two open questions: 1)~Are bi-national grants associated with the formation of new co-authorship ties between the involved countries, or primarily with the reinforcement of ties between already-connected groups? and 2)~Is bi-national co-authorship activity elevated before and during the grant period, and does it persist once the funding concludes?} To address these questions, we conduct a comprehensive bibliometric case study of the highly successful and long-established German-Israeli Foundation for Scientific Research and Development (often abbreviated simply as \textit{GIF}) program\footnote{\url{https://www.gif.org.il/}}.
 The GIF program was established in 1986 through an agreement between the Ministries of Science of the Federal Republic of Germany and the State of Israel, as an important instrument complementing the wider, fruitful socio-economic ties between the two countries \cite{gif_about,yair2020hierarchy,yair2019culture,yair2023emotional}.
 GIF's mandate is to strategically fund civilian research and development across both basic and applied research, maintaining disciplinary neutrality by evaluating proposals from all scientific fields without quotas or thematic restrictions \cite{jewishvirtuallibrary}.
-Since its inception, the foundation has supported over 2,000 research projects with total funding surpassing €270 million, involving approximately 4,000 scientists from 300 academic institutions \cite{gif_about}.
+Since its inception, the foundation has supported over 2,000 research projects with total funding surpassing \texteuro270 million, involving approximately 4,000 scientists from 300 academic institutions \cite{gif_about}.
+Aligned with the common practice in prior bibliometric studies of research collaboration \cite{subramanyan1983bibliometric}, we use co-authorship as a proxy for deeper collaborative relationship such as joint intellectual effort, shared resources, and mutual commitment \cite{kahn2018co}.
+Nevertheless, other collaborative activities, such as student exchanges, shared datasets, joint infrastructure, or follow-on grant applications are not reflected through this proxy and hence considered outside the scope of this work \cite{bozeman2004scientists,sonnenwald2007scientific}.

+Overall, the present study makes three primary contributions.
+First, it provides the most comprehensive bibliometric study of a bi-national funding program to date -- a funding scheme that, despite its global prevalence, has received little empirical attention thus far.
+Second, it presents a nuanced temporal perspective on co-authorship dynamics by tracing co-authorship activity throughout the full grant lifecycle, transcending the typical reliance on one-shot measures or aggregated pre- and post-funding comparisons \cite{jacob2011impact,c2}.
+Third, by integrating temporally-aware clustering with predictive modeling, the study demonstrates that standard team composition and scientometrics are largely insufficient in predicting long-term co-authorship dynamics and survival.